sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 4. Eject your SD card and insert it back into your MinUI device.

 > [!IMPORTANT]
-> This method may remove some dependencies needed by your installed ports.
+> This method may remove some dependencies required by your installed ports.
 If a port does not work after updating, launch PortMaster, go to **Manage Ports**, select the port that is not working, and choose **Reinstall**.
 This will restore any missing files for that port.

 ## Deep Sleep & Shutdown

 Deep sleep is supported on compatible devices.
 Click the power button to enter deep sleep.
 Click again to resume the game.
-To shut down, hold the power button for 2 seconds. **Note:** Shutdown does not save or resume the game and any unsaved progress will be lost.
+To shut down, hold the power button for 2 seconds. **Note:** Shutdown does not save or resume the game, and any unsaved progress will be lost.
 For more information and issues, see [MinUI Power Control](https://github.com/ben16w/minui-power-control).

 ## Artwork